 Research your target market

-When you plan your tyre business it's important to make an accurate assessment of the amount of potential demand and the extent of existing competition.
+When you plan your tyre-fitting business it's important to make an accurate assessment of the amount of potential demand and the extent of existing competition.

 This will depend on factors such as the size of the local population and the number of cars in your area, as well as the level of competition.